 Recommended reading: A Californian’s Guide to the Trees Among Us by Matt Ritter

-This course will be in English, but if you want to attend and require translations, please email [email protected].
+This course will be in English, with closed captioning available in English and Spanish using an auto-translate service.
+If you want to attend and require translations, please email [email protected].

 This program is made possible by a generous grant from the County of Santa Clara Office of Sustainability and CAL FIRE Urban & Community Forestry Program.